spree/spree/guides/content/api/payments.md

 Results can be returned in a specific order by specifying which field to sort by when making a request.

     GET /api/v1/payments?q[s]=state%20desc

-It is also possible to sort results using an associated object's field.

-    GET /api/v1/payments?q[s]=order_number%20asc

 ## New